4.72 from 326 votes

 • So moist and tender.
 These are perhaps the moistest cupcake you’ll ever have.
 No cracked, dry cupcakes here.
 Just super tender chocolate goodness straight out of the oven.

 • A wonderfully simple recipe.
 No fancy mixing methods or complicated steps here.
 This recipe comes together quickly and is accessible to all skill levels.
-All you need is a couple bowls and a whisk!
+All you need is a couple of bowls and a whisk!

 What You’ll Need